The oldest major golf championship in the world returns for its 147th tournament and is sponsored by none other than luxury watch giants Rolex.

 Now, modern day legends and the up-and-coming new guard take the stage, and Rolex’s backing is as strong as ever.
 The list of brand representatives includes illustrious names such as Tiger Woods, Phil Mickelson, Adam Scott, Justin Thomas and defending champ Jordan Spieth.

-Each appear to have their own particular favorite among Rolex’s catalog of timepieces.
+Each appears to have their own particular favorite among Rolex’s catalog of timepieces.
 Where the big three were all lifelong Day-Date fans, today’s generation has a more diverse selection.

 Tiger, for instance, has been devoted to his 44mm black-dialed Deepsea for some years now, while Mickelson has enjoyed a long association with practically its opposite, the ultra-dressy Cellini collection.
 The contrasting watches are a great reflection of the two players’ individual playing styles, as well as their dress sense on the course (Mickelson’s button-down dress shirt at the Augusta National earlier in the year notwithstanding!)